 If you’re a property owner or manager, you’re likely accustomed to receiving a billing statement from your water provider every one to three months.
-Knowing how to read a water bill can serve as a great resource when it comes to saving money; however, reading and analyzing the information provided isn’t always easy.
+Knowing how to read a water bill can serve as a great resource when it comes to saving money; unfortunately, reading and analyzing the information provided isn’t always easy.
 With this in mind, we’ve created the following guide to teach you how to read a water bill and boost savings on your property.
 To start, let’s review the most pertinent pieces of information that you’ll encounter on your water bill:

 Total Amount Due